Open Source · C++20 · GPL v3

 // not another Terminal Emulator

-Tiling layouts, tabbed sessions, persistent named workspaces, and a full suite of SSH features — agent forwarding, X11 forwarding, ProxyJump, MFA, SFTP — without ever touching the command line.
+Tiling layouts, tabbed sessions, persistent named workspaces, a remote file explorer, and a full suite of SSH features — agent forwarding, X11 forwarding, ProxyJump, MFA, local and remote port forwarding, SFTP — without ever touching the command line.
 Built from scratch in modern C++20 with a hand-written VT100/ANSI parser and ports-and-adapters architecture.

-naTE — graphical terminal emulator with tiling layouts, tabs, and SSH sessions
+naTE — workspace-oriented terminal emulator with tiling layouts, tabs, and SSH sessions

 A terminal that treats sessions as first-class objects.